Peony Care: How to Keep Blooms Upright (and Off the Ground!)

 Stop peony blooms from flopping with my simple peony care guide using grow-through hoops & tomato cages for upright, gorgeous flowers.

 There’s nothing quite as breathtaking as a peony in full bloom.
 Those lush, often enormous flowers are a highlight of the late spring and early summer garden.
 But as many of us peony lovers know all too well, that beauty can sometimes be short-lived, ending with those glorious blooms face-planting onto the soil after a heavy rain or even just their own weight.
-It’s a sight that can be truly disheartening!
+It’s no fun to see them flopping over like that!

-Over the years of tending my peonies, I’ve learned that a little support can go a long way in keeping those magnificent flowers upright and showcasing their full glory.
+After thirty years of tending to my peonies in zone 6b, New Jersey, I’ve learned that a little support can go a long way in keeping those magnificent flowers upright and showcasing their full glory.
 While there are several methods out there, I’ve found a couple that consistently deliver fantastic results, and I’m excited to share my go-to techniques with you.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)